Frequently Asked Questions

 Adoption Agency

-An adoption agency is an entity authorized to take a relinquishment of a child and to place that child with adoptive parents.
-Most adoption agencies provide in-depth adoption services that generally include; pre-placement (education), adoption home studies, post-placement reporting, post-placement reports, and various adoption programs.
+An adoption agency is an entity authorized to take a child's relinquishment and place that child with adoptive parents.
+Most adoption agencies provide in-depth adoption services that generally include pre-placement (education), adoption home studies, post-placement reporting, and various adoption programs.
 All South Carolina adoption agencies are licensed and must meet high standards.
-It is illegal in South Carolina to operate an adoption agency without a license.
+Operating an adoption agency without a license is illegal in South Carolina.
 There are international, domestic infant, and special needs adoption programs.

 Adoption Attorney

-An attorney that specializes in adoption.
+An attorney who specializes in adoption.
 Some attorneys will process the paperwork required for adoption only.
 Other attorneys will provide in-depth adoption-related services.

 Adoptive Parent